markrebec/zuul/README.md

 When `:collect_results` is set to `true` each block of rules is evaluated inline based on the default matching behavior for that filter (either `:allow` or `:deny`), and that single collective result is passed on to the next filter to be combined and evaluated with the next set of rules.

 ##Controller and View Helpers
+Zuul includes a few helper methods for your controllers and views to make it easier to perform actions or display content based on whether or not a user possesses roles or permissions.
+Normally, you might do something like this in a controller action:

+    def do_thing
+      # some code here that should be executed for everyone
+      if current_user && current_user.has_role?(:admin)
+        # do something special only for admin users
+      else
+        # do something else for everyone else
+      end
+    end

+Or like this in a view:

+    <% if current_user && current_user.has_role?(:admin) %>
+      <li><%= link_to "Admin Dashboard", admin_dashboard_url %></li>
+    <% end %>

+With zuul's helpers, you can clean that up a little bit:

+    def do_thing
+      # some code here that should be executed for everyone
+      for_role(:admin) do
+        # do something special only for admin users
+      end.else do
+        # do something else for everyone else
+      end
+    end

+    <% for_role(:admin) do %>
+      <li><%= link_to "Admin Dashboard", admin_dashboard_url %></li>
+    <% end %>

+The helpers can be nested and chained together, so you can do stuff like:

+    for_role(:admin) do
+      # do stuff for admins
+      for_permission(:super_special) do
+        # do stuff for admins w/ the super_special permission
+      end
+    end.else_for(:moderator) do
+      # do stuff for moderators
+    end.else do
+      # do stuff for everyone else
+    end

+**TODO: add a table with a list of helper methods**

 ##Credit and Thanks
-* [Mark Rebec](https://github.com/markrebec) is the current author and maintainer of Zuul.
+* [Mark Rebec](https://github.com/markrebec) is the current author and maintainer of zuul.
-* Thanks to [Wes Gibbs](https://github.com/wgibbs) for creating the original version of Zuul and for allowing me to take over maintenance of the gem.
+* Thanks to [Wes Gibbs](https://github.com/wgibbs) for creating the original version of zuul and for allowing me to take over maintenance of the gem.
 * [Oleg Dashevskii's](https://github.com/be9) library [acl9](https://github.com/be9/acl9) is another great authorization and access control solution that provides similar functionality.
-While acl9 does not support the same context chain (it actually sort of works in the other direction) or authorization scoping that Zuul does, it does allow working with roles in context of resources, and it provided much inspiration when building the ActionController DSL included in Zuul.
+While acl9 does not support the same context chain (it actually sort of works in the other direction) or authorization scoping that zuul does, it does allow working with roles in context of resources, and it provided much inspiration when building the ActionController DSL included in zuul.
+I'd advise taking a look at acl9 and comparing it with zuul to see which better fits your needs.
+* The name is a reference to the film [Ghostbusters](http://en.wikipedia.org/wiki/Ghostbusters) (1984), in which an ancient Sumerian deity called [Zuul](http://www.gbfans.com/wiki/Zuul), also known as The Gatekeeper, possesses the character Dana Barrett.

 ##Contributing

 ##TODO
-* fill out readme + documentation
+* continue filling out readme + documentation
+* write specs for generators
+* write specs for all the controller mixins
 * add some built-in defaults for handling access denied errors and rendering a default template and/or flash message
 * clean up errors/exceptions a bit more
 * i18n for messaging, errors, templates, etc.
+* add a rake task that can generate a map/report of roles and permissions + their contexts and how everything is assigned and linked together (maybe use graphviz?) (maybe even look for where the roles/perms are used in the codebase?)
 * create a logger for the ACL DSL stuff and clean up the logging there
-* write specs for generators
-* write specs for all the controller mixins
 * abstract out ActiveRecord, create ORM layer to allow other datasources

 ##Copyright/License